Do learners in online tutorials really benefit from having cameras on? Absolutely!

-Whilst many students use their cameras in our tutorials, some students don’t.
-At Tutor Led Learning, we believe that the best learning relationships happen when students and tutors can see one another.
-Tutor Dave shares why he thinks students having their cameras on is so valuable.
+Whilst many learners use their cameras in our tutorials, some don’t.
+At Tutor Led Learning, we believe that the best learning relationships happen when learners and tutors can see one another and they know their interactions are not being recorded.
+Using cameras is not compulsory at KS3 level, but Tutor Dave shares why he thinks learners having their cameras on is so valuable.

 One of the best things about teaching is the look on a student’s face when they grasp a new concept or realise that they have finally mastered a challenging skill.
 It’s an expression that mixes pride, happiness and a dawning realisation that they can develop new skills, acquire new knowledge and shape the kind of person they want their future self to be.
 It’s what makes teaching special and it’s why we become teachers in the first place: to help young people be the best they can be.

 I saw this expression a lot as I travelled around different homes, tutoring small groups after I first left my job in a secondary school.
 And in the early stages of finding my feet as a tutor, seeing the difference I could make was what motivated me to keep going.

 The educational landscape is changing, though.
 I no longer travel to students’ homes and instead teach students all over the UK and in different countries online.
 Many home-educating families know that learning online is a great way to find the right tutor because geography need not be a barrier.
 If a tutor is in roughly the right time zone, then there’s no reason not to give them a try!

 But whilst there are many advantages to working online (being able to give live feedback on shared documents, keep all our work safe and secure in online classrooms and easily share useful links to articles and videos to name just a few) there is something that can be lost in an online environment: actually seeing our students, and students seeing each other.

 From what I have seen, having their camera on really enhances a students’ experience.
 Here’s why I think those students who don’t use their cameras should consider it…